Easy Watercolor Mother’s Day Card Tutorial (Step-by-Step)

 I am by no means a hand lettering hero, so write however you feel works best for you too.
 This is my go-to weird rando typeface I made up.
 After you write out the letters, if you need to clean up the edges or do any touchups, use the Micron pens to do so.
 You can use the Color Brush, but since it’s a nylon brush tip it’s a bit harder to manage for detail cleanup.

-Ya done!
+You’re done!
 You’ve got yourself one super cute and handmade Mother’s Day card.
 Your mama is gonna looooove it!
 And see how easy watercolor can be?
-I plan to share more step-by-step watercolor tutorials for all the beginners out there.
-You gotta start somewhere and I want to help you out!
+I hope this step-by-step watercolor tutorial gave you the confidence to just go for it.
+I plan to share more beginner-friendly tutorials, so let me know in the comments what you’d like to see next!

 If you loved this project, you can spread the love in one of these ways!